yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

  - **Subject (participant)** - the Appointment does not have a Subject field!
 So we are referencing the Patient as a "participant".
 But double check exactly how this will work for practical purposes such as patient-centric searching.

-  - **Appointment Cancellation Reason** - how useful is this field and when will it be used?
-It is free text - is that OK?

 ## **Condition**